jic-dtool/dservercore/docs/story_dserver.rst

 accessing the actual dataset on the respective storage infrastructure directly via dtool.”*

-*“As a researcher, I want to quickly retrieve annotations of a registered dataset.”*
+*“As a researcher, I want to quickly retrieve tags and annotations of a registered dataset.”*

 *dserver* stores *manifest, readme* and *annotations* in a quickly